knokknok

 Adapalene vs Retinol: Which Is Better for Your Skin?

 Adapalene and retinol are both vitamin A derivatives used for acne treatment and anti-aging, but they work through different mechanisms and serve different purposes.
-Understanding these differences helps consumers choose the right product and helps retailers recommend accurately.
+This comprehensive guide breaks down the science, compares clinical evidence, and helps you choose the right retinoid for your skin type and concerns.

 The Retinoid Family Tree